gallochris/cbb-docs/hugo_source/content/player-stats/05-rebounding.md

 `DR% = PlayerOR / [%Min * (Team DR + Opp.
 OR)]`

-For example, New Mexico State's Jemerrio Jones had a defensive rebounding percentage of 37.1%.
+For example, Devontae Cacok of UNC Wilmington had a defensive rebounding percentage of 33.5%.

-This ranked 1st amongst all Division-I players in the 2017-2018 season.
+This ranked 1st amongst all Division-I players in the 2018-2019 season.

-Jones collected 323 defensive rebounds when he was on the court for 69.2% of his team's minutes.
-New Mexico State had 975 total defensive rebounds to their opponent's 282 offensive rebounds.
+Cacok collected 273 defensive rebounds when he was on the court for 71% of his team's minutes.
+UNC Wilmington had 834 total defensive rebounds to their opponent's 293 offensive rebounds.

-`OR% = 323 / [.692 * (975 + 282)] = 0.371 * 100`
+`OR% = 273 / [.710 * (834 + 293)] = 0.335 * 100`